-A manhunt was continuing tonight after the shooting of a mother and her seven-year-old son was linked to the murder of a gangland "Mr Big".
+A manhunt was continuing today after the shooting of a mother and her seven-year-old son was linked to the murder of a gangland "Mr Big".

 The victims, named locally as Jayne Hickey, 29, and her son Christian, had gone to the door to be confronted by two men looking for someone else.